 Ok, so the technician says your heat exchanger is cracked and leaking carbon monoxide.
 Fine.
 Show me!
 Ask them to show you the crack, and if it’s been stated there is a carbon monoxide leak, ask to be shown proof of that as well.
 Any reputable heating technician will have a carbon monoxide detector (such as the Bacharach Monoxor Plus).
 If the furnace is leaking carbon monoxide, ask them to show you where.
 Avoid this common heating repair scam by being proactive and insisting on seeing the proof.

 This could be another common heating repair scam.
-However, sometimes this is true and does makes complete sense.
+However, sometimes this is true and does make complete sense.
 If you have an old furnace and it needs a new blower motor that will cost four or five hundred to replace, does it make economical sense to repair it?
-The new motor will likely only have a 1 year warranty, yet you’ll still have an old furnace that’s inefficient and prone to more future breakdowns.
+The new motor will likely only have a 1-year warranty, yet you’ll still have an old furnace thats inefficient and prone to more future breakdowns.
 It’s like repairing an old car that has become a cash vacuum.
 Sometimes it does make sense to invest in a new model.
 A professional HVAC company will advise you on what makes the most sense.

 If the quoted price of a suggested repair leaves you in shock, there’s probably a reason!
 Again, get a second opinion.
 There’s nothing wrong with writing a check for the service call and telling the tech “thanks for your advice.
 Let me think about it first and I’ll get back to you.”
 Beware of the “right now” discounts.
 Often this is just a tactic to create a sense of urgency in your mind to commit to an emotional decision, even more so if it is extremely cold outside and you have no heat in the home.